., click here to enter for a chance to win one of our many $50 gift cards we are giving away.

 Limiting screen time at night is great in theory but can be hard to enforce

-And if you like to cap off your own evening by reading a good e-book in bed, don’t fool yourself that it’s any better than your son or daughter watching YouTube late at night.
-Harvard University neuroscientist Anne-Marie Chang told the Scientific American that when she and her colleagues examined the effects of reading on a light-emitting device versus a printed book, people using devices look longer to fall asleep and had less REM sleep.
+If you like to cap off your own evening by reading a good e-book in bed, don’t fool yourself that it’s any better than your son or daughter watching YouTube late at night.
+Harvard University neuroscientist Anne-Marie Chang noted when she and her colleagues examined the effects of reading on a light-emitting device versus a printed book, people using devices took longer to fall asleep and had less REM sleep.

 Logged in and still not seeing content?
 This course may not be part of